 Also, repeat this process weekly if the condition is severe.

-However, for a better result, you can try the Head & Shoulders Supreme Scalp Soothing Shampoo with the argan oil and aloe vera variant.
+However, for a better result, you can try the Head & Shoulders Supreme Scalp Rejuvenation Shampoo with the argan oil and aloe vera variant.

 2. Lemon Juice: